Building Better Lives - Purbeck scheme

 - a new nursing home and local community facilities

 - recreational areas

-The scheme also offers potential solutions to some of the local traffic issues around the school.
+One proposal also offers potential solutions to some of the local traffic issues around the school.

 High quality temporary housing units will be installed on the old middle school site for the first stage of the scheme.
 This will be available to local people with learning disabilities who are currently living in accommodation which doesn’t suit their needs, while more permanent properties are being built on site.

-- health hub
+- health hub and GP surgery

 - development of 72 homes.
 Of this total, 64 have been modelled as extra care housing for older people and some supported living for working-age adults with disabilities.
 A further 8 units have been modelled as affordable housing which could be for keyworkers